daattali/beautiful-jekyll/_posts/2022-03-14-cool-looking-powershell-with-oh-my-posh.md

 ![](/img/ohmyposh2.png)

-Anyway, I played a bit with it so I thought I write a short piece about it.
-A longer version of this blog with a lot more details will come out on the Altaro blog at some point so watch this space.
+Anyway, I played a bit with it so I thought I'd write a super short piece about it.
+A longer version of this article with a lot more details will come out on the Altaro blog at some point so watch this space.